bp289/Avamore-software-developer-test/README.md

 ## Running the server and frontend locally.

-- To start the server use `flask --app server run` in your terminal, visiting `http://127.0.0.1:5000/` in your browser gives you access to the website in development mode.
+- To start the server use `flask --app app run` in your terminal, visiting `http://127.0.0.1:5000/` in your browser gives you access to the website in development mode.

+Dep